DevExpress-Examples/obsolete-support-editing-rich-text-documents-in-XAF-Blazor/README.md

-# How to edit rich text documents in XAF's Blazor UI
+# Blazor - How to edit rich text documents stored using the Office Module

 ## Scenario
 XAF's WinForms and WebForms apps support the [Office Module](https://docs.devexpress.com/eXpressAppFramework/400003/concepts/extra-modules/office-module/office-module-overview) for editing rich text documents.
 This Module integrates our WinForms RichEditControl and ASP.NET ASPxRichEdit controls into platform-specific Property Editors.
 Until the Office Module supports Blazor UI, it is possible to implement this functionality manually.